sebimohr/university_summaries/2024_Summer_MU/CS603_sum.md

     - **only true when in loop**
 - in if/else: every branch has a guard that holds in the branch itself

-> Termination has to be proven!
+> Termination has to be proven for total correctness!

 ## Topics to add